hyperion-rt/hyperion/docs/installation/fortran_dependencies.rst

 The packages required for the Fortran code are:

-* A recent Fortran compiler
+* A recent Fortran compiler.
+The following compilers are known to work:

+  * gfortran 4.3 and later
+  * ifort 11 and later
+  * pgfortran 11 and above

 * `HDF5 <http://www.hdfgroup.org/HDF5/>`_ 1.8.5 or later with the Fortran bindings